Skip to main content

 Description

-CVE-2026-3959 is an OS command injection vulnerability found in the 0xKoda WireMCP product, specifically in the server. tool function of the Tshark CLI Command Handler within index. js.
-The vulnerability allows an attacker with local access and low privileges to execute arbitrary OS commands due to insufficient input sanitization.
-Exploitation does not require user interaction but does require local access and privileges.
-The product uses a rolling release system, complicating version tracking and patching.
-Although the vulnerability has been publicly disclosed, the vendor has not yet responded or issued a patch.
-The CVSS score is 4.
-8 (medium severity), reflecting limited impact scope and exploitation complexity.
-Organizations using WireMCP should prioritize local access controls and monitor for suspicious command execution to mitigate risk.
+CVE-2026-3959 is an OS command injection vulnerability in the 0xKoda WireMCP product, specifically in the Tshark CLI Command Handler's server. tool function within index. js.
+The flaw allows an attacker with local access and low privileges to execute arbitrary OS commands by manipulating inputs to this function.
+Exploitation does not require user interaction but does require local access and low complexity.
+The vulnerability has a medium severity with a CVSS score of 4.
+8. No patch or vendor response has been provided yet, and the product uses a rolling release system complicating version tracking.
+While no known exploits are currently in the wild, the exploit details have been publicly disclosed.
+Organizations using WireMCP should be cautious of local threat actors leveraging this vulnerability to escalate privileges or execute malicious commands.

 AI-Powered Analysis